Day of Commencement

 When the commencement ceremony is over, graduates will march out of Mudd Quad by schools.
 The banner carriers will lead the way to the school receptions being held at various locations on campus.

 Graduates and their families are invited to a reception at the graduate's school.
-Please view our commencement map to find event locations.
+See the Event Information page for location details.

 Strollers are allowed.
 They may be stored in the area designated on the map, or your guests may park them next to their chair as long as they do not block the aisle.

 Hagelbarger's will be closed to the public the morning of commencement; however, their staff will have a refreshment stand located at Dartmouth and Ninth Street.
 Starbucks Coffee, juice, cookies, soda, muffins, scones, fruit cups and chips will be available for purchase.
-Huntley Bookstore will have a stand on the lawn in front of the School of Arts & Humanities where you or your guests may purchase Claremont Graduate University memorabilia, flowers, and rings.
+Flower bouquets and orchid leis will be available for purchase at two booths sponsored by Commencement Flowers.

-Chappell Graduation Images will take your photograph during the ceremony and will mail the proofs to the address you print on your "Graduate Name Card."
-If you would like to pre-register your email address with Chappell, they will contact you just as soon as your photos are available for online viewing and ordering.
-Go to www.gradimages.com to pre-register.
+Grad Images will take your photograph during the ceremony and will mail the proofs to the email address on your "Graduate Name Card."
+If you would like to pre-register your email address with them, they will contact you just as soon as your photos are available for online viewing and ordering.
+Go to www.gradimages.com/preregistration to pre-register and receive a discount.
 Should you need to reach them, their telephone number is 800-424-3686.

-A designated area (southeast of the stage) will be available to take a photo of graduates as they cross the stage to receive diplomas.
-Those entering this area will be asked to return to their seat as soon as the photo is taken.
 The aisles must be kept clear at all times for safety reasons and to avoid interruption of the traffic flow.
 We encourage purchasing photos from the professional photographer to allow guests to enjoy a clear view of their loved ones / colleagues and to minimize the confusion in this area.
+To keep our graduates and guests safe during the ceremony, the aisles must be kept clear at all times.
+Please take any photos during the ceremony from your seat.